boschglobal/embedded-linux/docs/about/faq.md

-## Equipment Auditorium Market Place
+## Auditorium for keynotes and market place. equipment:

 For a market place (approximately 8 m²) additionally we organize the following
 basics: office table (160x80 cm) or high table, electricity (230V, 6A), 2 chairs.